LMS Elearning Workplace training

 Years in business

-Look for LXPs that have “been there and done that” for at least ten years.
+Look for LXPs that have “been there and done that” for several years.
 Unblemished industry tenure not only reflects experience but also a network of well-established relationships with other ecosystem players such as L&D thought leaders, expert instructors, industry regulators and institutions, professional course designers, and accrediting bodies.

 Industry accolades